opencomputeproject/OSF-OSFCI/CONTRIBUTE.md

 guide, for example [formatting](https://golang.org/doc/effective_go.html#formatting) and [names](https://golang.org/doc/effective_go.html#names).

-`gofmt` and `golint` are law, although this is not automatically enforced yet and some housecleaning needs done to achieve that.
+`gofmt` and `golint` are required and will be checked during code-review.

 - Example:
     ```